louiselessel/Shaders-on-raspberry-pi4/Shader-on-matrix/README.md

     sudo bash rgb-matrix.sh

 My pi is set up for the "Adafruit Bonnet" and for "quality" (1,1).
+Using the board from electrodragon.
 I've found that to be more stable.

 After installation, the hzeller repo has included python examples in the folder: bindings/python/samples The code in this repo is based on these.